 13. Kingston Christmas Market

-There has been a market in Kingston upon Thames for hundreds of years, and the historical Ancient Market takes on a Christmas theme from the 16th of November.
+There has been a market in Kingston upon Thames for hundreds of years, and the historical Ancient Market takes on a Christmas theme from the middle of November.

-As well as a number of stalls selling unique homemade gifts and festive food, there is also a ski-themed Alpine village.
-Here you can enjoy a game of curling, and enjoy the Christmas lights.
+As well as a number of stalls selling unique homemade gifts and festive food, there is also live entertainment with classic Christmas choirs and local bands.

 Nearest Station: Kingston